 Viewing vs. Visitation

 In some cases with open casket funerals, there is a viewing before or during the visitation.
-This enables people to have one last look at the deceased and say their goodbyes before the burial.
+This enables people to have one last look at the deceased and say their goodbyes prior to the burial.

 Before allowing children to go to a viewing, spend some time explaining what is happening.
 In most cases, it's not a good idea to have small children at a viewing.
 If someone is uncomfortable in this situation, there is generally an area in the visitation room where the body isn't visible, where he or she can go.